- Published on

 How is this different then let’s say using v0 with their Supabase integration?
 Convex explains “Chef uses Convex’s AI-optimized APIs to complete more sophisticated full-stack tasks than any other app-building tool.”

-YouTube - Chef vs Bolt / Lovable / v0
+Blog post Twitter YouTube \- Chef vs Bolt / Lovable / v0

 Acquisitions